-Though the scene was appalling, this type of visible racism is not new to our country.
+Though the scene was appalling, visible racism is not new to our country.
 Millions of men and women lost their lives during the Middle Passage, slavery, Jim Crow, and fighting for Civil Rights in America.
 So, violence arising from racial tension is nothing new in our country.
-But, back then, people hid their racism under hoods and the cover of night.
+But, back then, people hid their racism under hoods and under cover of night.
 Now, it is bold and no longer hidden from public view.
 It is no longer hidden, partly because of the rhetoric emanating from the 2016 Presidential campaign.

 David Duke, the former KKK grand wizard, was unambiguous about what Saturday’s alt-right and neo-Nazi rally in Charlottesville, Virginia, meant to him:

 It’s the fulfillment of President Trump’s vision for America.
 We are determined to take our country back.
 This is a “turning point.”
 We are going to fulfill the promises of Donald Trump.
 That’s what we believed in.
 That’s why we voted for Donald Trump, because he said he’s going to take our country back.”

 Ed Stetzer, Executive Director of the Billy Graham Center and publishes church leadership resources, was right when he said: